DirectStandards/timplus-server-boot/DepGuide.md

 You can now validate that the server is running by accessing the admin console.
 By default, the admin console runs on port 9090 and can be access (on the local server) via the following URL:  http://localhost:9090/

 Login using the default username/password configured in your application.yml file.
-At this point you are reading to continue configuring your TIM+ implementation.
+At this point you are ready to continue configuring your TIM+ implementation.
 Refer to the [Configuration](Configuration) guide for instructions on completing the configuration.